codeskyblue/gohttpserver/README.md

 # gohttpserver
-Rewrite https://github.com/codeskyblue/gohttp with golang+vue
+Make the best HTTP File Server.
+Rewrite from https://github.com/codeskyblue/gohttp with golang+vue

-## Not ready yet.

 ## Notes
 If using go1.5, ensure you set GO15VENDOREXPERIMENT=1